austinhuang0131/austinhuang0131.github.io/bve.md

 Download [here](https://www.like-a-lake.com/bve-trainsim5/bve-keihan-keishin-top.html).
 Find "Mirror site(yahoo box)" and you'll see two columns: The left with Installer, the right without.
 You'll also see a OneDrive link and a Yahoo Box (Japanese) link.

 * Station names are in English.
 [The manual](https://www.like-a-lake.com/bve-trainsim5/howtodrive-keishin.html) is in Japanese, but the pictures are in English.
-* Mac users: Ignore errors when loading the scenario, they don't affect the gameplay that much.
-Tested multiple times.
 * To start the train from the terminus, you'll need to press <kbd>5</kbd> to enable ATS (Or you will not be able to drive - The line does not have ATO), and switch the reverser to the front.
 Then, **remain on Emergency Brake** until you're told to depart by the screen message (Or ATS will stop you, reason unknown.
 If you forgot this: Get back on P0 AND Emergency Brake (By pressing <kbd>/</kbd>), then release it again).
 * Seriously, **abide speed limit.** This is ATS, not ATC, and Deadman's Switch gets activated extremely often, which will give you a big delay off your schedule.
   * IF there's a red light in the bottom-left corner, you're screwed: You just triggered ATS.
 To release, Get back on P0 AND Emergency Brake (By pressing <kbd>/</kbd>), then <kbd>6</kbd> (Disable ATS) + <kbd>5</kbd> (Enable ATS).